anykey111/xeh/README.md

 Variable is just a word that return a single value from the memory cell.
 Variable definition starts with "var" word then name follow, initial value is taken from the stack.
+Special word "!" sets the new value of variable.

 ```
     # define a new global variable